Skip to content

 Provider Support

-Project Description✓ Full support
+Project Description✓ Full support✓ Full support✓ Full support

-Genre/Audience✓ Full support
+Genre/Audience✓ Full support✓ Full support✓ Full support

-Formality✓ Full support✓ Partial*
+Formality✓ Full support✓ Full support✓ Full support✓ Partial*

-DoNotTranslate✓ Full support
+DoNotTranslate✓ Full support✓ Full support✓ Full support

-Glossary✓ Full support✓ Via API**
+Glossary✓ Full support✓ Full support✓ Full support✓ Via API**

-Recommendation: For best translation quality, use OpenAI GPT with a well-configured TranslationContext.
-For cost-effective translations where context is less critical, use DeepL or Google Translate.
+Recommendation: For best translation quality, use ChatGPT or Claude with a well-configured TranslationContext.
+For cost-effective AI translations, use Gemini.
+For traditional translation without context needs, use DeepL or Google Translate.

 Settings